kelvinlouis/ip6-chatbot/backend/data/nlu/nlu_ask_for_room.md

 - Do you offer a room between 900 francs and [€500](budget)?
 - Is there an option between £1,400 and [600.-](budget)?
 - Do you provide an event room between 1,200.- and [500.-](budget)?
+- Is there an expensive room?
+- Do you have expensive rooms?
+- Which room is the most affordable?
+- Is there an affordable room?
+- Do you provide cheap rooms?
+- Do you offer expensive rooms?
+- Do you offer an expensive room?
+- Are there any cheap rooms?
+- Do you have an affordable room?
+- Are there cheap rooms?
+- Is there a cheap room?
+- Do you offer a cheap room?

 ## intent:ask_for_room_seating
 - Is there a possibility to sit in smaller teams in [Beta](room)?